-The M.A. in Religion with a concentration in Interdisciplinary or Comparative Studies is a 56-unit degree program for those who desire to study the integration of two or more fields.
+The M.A. with a concentration in Interdisciplinary or Comparative Studies is a 56-unit degree program for those who desire to study the integration of two or more fields.
 It is a flexible degree that allows students to personalize a course of advanced study in multiple areas of interest, one of which must be religious in nature.
-These fields of study will be listed on the student's academic transcript.
-The culmination of this degree is a summative exercise which usually takes the form of a Master's thesis.
+These fields of study will be

-Core Required Courses - 8 units
+Core Courses - 6 units